Equal Rights Advocates 50th Anniversary Logo

 Stronger California Wins

-Since 2014, the Stronger California Advocates Network has fought for the passage of 50 bills and billions of dollars in budget allocations to advance workplace justice and economic security for women and families across the state.
+Since 2014, the Stronger California Advocates Network has supported the passage of 57 bills and billions of dollars in budget allocations to advance workplace justice and economic security for women and families across the state.

 2023